About Federal Housing Solutions

 Patrick holds an undergraduate degree from Georgetown University, an MBA in Environmental Business Management for Real Estate from Florida Atlantic University, and a Graduate Certificate in Real Estate Development from Harvard University.

 Patrick resides in Westchester County, N.Y., with his wife and their four children.

 Brendan Calafiore, Acquisitions

 Brendan has considerable experience in private equity real estate investing, with acquisition and asset management of middle market and multi-hundred million dollar transactions in primary and secondary markets across the United States.
-Prior to his experience in real estate principal investing, Brendan worked in data analytics and operations for nationally- and internationally-integrated data analytics and commercial real estate insurance companies.
+Prior to his experience in real estate principal investing, Brendan worked in market research and finance for nationally- and internationally-integrated data analytics and commercial real estate insurance companies.

 Following his professional education in real estate investing and development at Cornell University’s SC Johnson College of Business, Brendan worked in acquisitions for Westport Capital Partners.
 He then joined Federal Housing Solutions to help spearhead acquisitions for the company.
 Brendan holds an undergraduate dual degree in Business and Health Sciences from Skidmore College and a Masters in Real Estate from the Baker Program in Real Estate at Cornell University.

 Brendan resides in New York City, where he is actively involved in young leadership groups in the multifamily workforce and affordable housing space.